 Step 1.
 Rolled, Whole Leaves.

-Let’s start with the most important part.
-The tea.
-Start with your eyes.
-Tea should look like tea.
+Start with the most important part.
+Tea that looks like tea.
 Look for rolled, whole leaves.
 The bigger the better.
-They hold much more taste and don’t lose their oils, unlike the chopped-up dust in supermarket teabags.
+They’re tastier, richer and smoother, and don’t lose their natural oils, unlike the chopped-up dust in supermarket tea bags.

 Step 3.
 Temperature matters.